RetroFlag/GPiCase2-Script/README.md

 ## Before install script：
 **Make sure that GPiCase2 patch is installed.**
 If the patch file is not installed and Install the script first, you will lose “config.txt” file causes CM4 to fail to boot
+Click the link to download the patch：[Download GPiCase2 patch](https://github.com/RetroFlag/GPiCase2-Script/raw/main/GPi_Case2_patch.zip).

 ## After install script：
 1. safe shutdown:Directly turning off the power switch will trigger the script for safe shutdown.